pablofanx/Crypto-Removes-the-Need-for-Permission/README.md

 As the ecosystem evolves, new use cases continue to emerge.
 Gaming, social platforms, and digital ownership are being reimagined through blockchain technology.
 These applications extend beyond finance and into broader aspects of digital life.

+Despite ongoing challenges, the trajectory of crypto suggests